Twitter on desktop

 An easy way to noticeably extend your laptop’s battery life.

 Automatically convert time-zones, currencies and units of measurement.

 A world of music and podcasts at your fingertips.

-It's time to switch to Opera
+It’s easy to switch to Opera

 You know when you don't want to do something, like go out, but a friend makes you and then you're really glad you did.
 This is one of those situations.